Cartle History, Family Crest & Coats of Arms

 Early History of the Cartle family

-Another 132 words (9 lines of text) covering the years 189 and 1898 are included under the topic Early Cartle History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Cartle research.
+More information is included under the topic Early Cartle History in all our PDF Extended History products and printed products wherever possible.

 Cartle Spelling Variations